 Christine has been described as personable and memorable and just plain fun!
 She is somewhat “famous” for being able to find a connection with just about anyone.
 In fact, a colleague coined the term “Six degrees of Christine Palumbo!”

 When she’s not behind the keyboard writing a column or developing a presentation, Christine may be checking out the in-season produce at her grocery store, in the kitchen stirring a pot of soup, or jogging to energizing music.
-She may even be in the kitchen as the “Nonna” to her four grandchildren!
+She may even be in the kitchen as the “Nonna” to her five grandchildren!